Elections

 4. Maintained residence in the district from which the candidate seeks election for 30 days before the general election.

-A candidate information packet providing general information on running for Dayton City Council will be provided closer to the 2026 candidate filing period.
 Candidates should seek their own legal counsel to ensure their efforts comply with the law.

-Candidate filing fee is $5 (non-refundable).
+Candidate filing fee is $5 cash or check (non-refundable).

 Learn More About the Candidates